lightpack/docs/cable.md

 # Cable: Real-Time Communication for Lightpack

 **Cable** is Lightpack's elegant solution for real-time communication between your server and clients.
-With a Socket.io-like API and a focus on simplicity and efficiency, **Cable** provides powerful real-time features without external dependencies.
+With a Socket.io-like API familiarity and a focus on simplicity and efficiency, **Cable** provides powerful real-time features without external dependencies.

 You can build live dashboards, notifications, presence channels, chat messages and more with minimal friction.
 It uses an efficient `HTTP Polling` mechanism to provide real-time communication capabilities: